Kaiyuan Temple (Taiwan): Architecture

 Kaiyuan Temple is a rectangular complex with four central halls and two side halls, a layout that is unchanged since Jiang Yuanshu's renovation in 1777.
 Outside of the main complex, there is an outer shanmen built in 1960 that faces the street.

 The inner shanmen serves as the main entrance to the temple complex itself.
 The gate was repaired in 1912 by De Yuan (得圓) and 1953 by Yin Ming (印明).
 It is five kaijian wide (six columns) and has three doors.
 There are menshen painted on each door by Cai Caoru and couplets on each doorframe by Lin Chaoyin.
 On the middle door, Sangharama and Skanda are painted as menshen instead of Qin Shubao and Yuchi Gong typically found in other temples.

-Inside the complex, the first is hall is the Mile Hall (彌勒殿).
+Inside the complex, the first is hall is the Mi Le Hall (彌勒殿).
 The hall is subdivided into smaller rooms for Maitreya, the Four Heavenly Kings, Kṣitigarbha, and Koxinga.
-Behind the Mile Hall is the Daxiong Hall (大雄寶殿), dedicated to Gautama Buddha, Samantabhadra, and Manjushri.
+Behind the Mi Le Hall is the Daxiongbao Hall (大雄寶殿), dedicated to Gautama Buddha, Samantabhadra, and Manjushri.
 This hall used to be five kaijian wide (six columns), but in 1972, the hall was rebuilt with only three kaijian wide (four columns).
 The hall contains the oldest bronze bell in Taiwan, which was crafted in 1695.
 At the very back is the Dashi Hall (大士殿), which houses Guanyin.
 Unlike the rest of the temple, this hall is a reinforced concrete building completed in 1967.
 The flanking halls contain altars for Bodhidharma and several monks, lodging for worshippers, and spaces for meditation.